 - Carry important information with you, such as emergency contact cards, health insurance information, etc.

 The WFU Student Health Service Travel Clinic is available to all currently enrolled Wake Forest students who will be traveling overseas.
 For more information, visit International Travel Clinic and see the information below.

 Study Abroad Health Insurance

-All students studying on Wake Forest-adminstered abroad programs are required to have international health insurance through HTH Worldwide.
+All students studying on Wake Forest-administered abroad programs are required to have international health insurance through GeoBlue.
 Coverage is included in program fees.
-The HTH requirement will be waived for WFU students participating in an Affiliate study abroad program that has insurance coverage equivalent to the HTH policy.
-For more information, visit HTH policy information.
+The GeoBlue requirement will be waived for WFU students participating in an Affiliate study abroad program that has insurance coverage equivalent to the GeoBlue policy.
+For more information, visit GeoBlue Member Guide & Policy.

 While you begin learning about the host culture and features of your chosen study abroad program, it is also important to prepare for safety by addressing a variety of potentially problematic issues that may be faced abroad, including sexual misconduct.
-This informational document on sexual misconduct abroad discusses the issue in depth.
+Student Guide to Sexual Assault & Harassment Abroad discusses the issue in depth.
 The purpose of this information on sexual misconduct is to raise awareness of the issues, highlight some of the ways in which entering another culture may increase vulnerability, and advise students on available resources.

 Travel Warnings and Emergency Information